-Note: When you import an Amazon Redshift table in the Developer tool, you can add nullable columns in the table.
+Note: When you import an Amazon Redshift table in the Developer tool, ensure that the table names and the column names are in lowercase.
+When you import an Amazon Redshift table in the Developer tool, you can add nullable columns in the table.
 However, you must not add the nullable columns as primary keys in the table.